rranelli/rranelli.github.io/_drafts/tco-in-ruby.md

 The catch to make the `finishing times` correct was to push the had of the stack **again** into the stack, before pushing its adjacent nodes.
-That will give us the opportunity to set the finishing time of the head **after** setting it for all it's adjacent nodes, as required by *kusaraju's algorithm*.
+That will give us the opportunity to set the finishing time of the head **after** setting it for all it's adjacent nodes, as required by [Kosaraju's algorithm](http://en.wikipedia.org/wiki/Kosaraju%2527s_algorithm).

 So far so good.
 Although ugly, this implementation has an actual chance of processing the giant graph of the programming assignment.
 Now, to the